cookies-xor-cream/HugoTest/content/posts/poetry/testing/glowing_skeletal_flourescence.md

 ---
 tags: ['Daniella']
-title: Glowing Skeletal Flourescence
+title: Glowing Skeletal Fluorescence
 date: 2023-03-03
 ---

-Flourescence and phosphorescence,
+Fluorescence and phosphorescence,
-are my skeleton's irridescent, but hers is dull and grainy, the bone has lost its sheen firmly.
+are my skeleton's iridescent,
+but hers is dull and grainy,
+the bone has lost its sheen firmly.